tmiw/ezDV/manual/4-using-the-web-interface.md

 your row in a blue background for several seconds to alert others that you've receiving a signal.
 When ezDV is transmitting, FreeDV Reporter will also highlight your row with a red background to indicate to others that you're transmitting.

-With radios that support connections over Wi-Fi, ezDV will also follow frequency changes on the radio and report them to FreeDV Reporter.
+With radios that support connections over the network, ezDV will also follow frequency changes on the radio and report them to FreeDV Reporter.
 FreeDV Reporter will then indicate your current frequency, allowing others to change to your frequency and potentially make a contact with you.
 Manual frequency updates (for those radios attached to ezDV with a wired connection) will also be sent to FreeDV Reporter as they're made.